The categoricity spectrum of large abstract elementary classes: Building weakly successful good frames

 \begin{thm} Let $\K$ be a $\lambda$-superstable AEC with $\lambda$-symmetry which is categorical in $\lambda$.
 If $\K$ has the $\lambda$-existence property for uniqueness triples, then there is a weakly successful good $\lambda$-frame on $\K$. \end{thm} \begin{proof} We first follow the proof of \cite[5.5.4]{jrsh875} to show that there exists a $4$-ary relation $\NF$ on $\K_\lambda$ satisfying several of the properties of nonforking amalgamation in a stable first-order theory: monotonicity, existence, uniqueness, symmetry and long transitivity (see \cite[5.2.1]{jrsh875}).

 The hypotheses of \cite[5.5.4]{jrsh875} are that we work with a semi-good $\lambda$-frame with the conjugation property which has the existence property for uniqueness triples (\cite[5.1.1]{jrsh875}).
 In the context here, we have the existence property for uniqueness triples by assumption and also have the conjugation property (Fact \ref{conj-prop}).
 Moreover, nonforking induces a good $\lambda$-frame, except that it only satisfies weak versions of continuity and local character (Fact \ref{ss-frame}).
 Now it is pointed out explicitly by Jarden and Shelah \cite[5.1.2]{jrsh875} that local character is never used in their proof of \cite[5.5.4]{jrsh875}.
-As for continuity, it is only used in one place: the proof of \cite[5.4.6]{jrsh875} (the ``opposite uniqueness proposition'').
-There an appeal to \cite[3.1.10]{jrsh875} is made and its proof relies on continuity.
-However \cite[3.1.10]{jrsh875} is nothing but Lemma \ref{tower-ap}, except that here we have the additional assumption (in clause (\ref{tower-ap-9})) that $\Tow$ is reduced.
-This is not an issue, since the appeal to Lemma \ref{tower-ap} in Jarden-Shelah is with towers $\seq{M_i : i < \alpha} \smallfrown \seq{a_i : i + 1 < \alpha}$ where for each $i + 1 < \alpha$, $(a_i, M_i, M_{i + 1})$ is a uniqueness triple, hence in particular (Fact \ref{uq-triple-red}) is reduced.
-This implies by Lemma \ref{red-tower-triple} that the entire tower is reduced.